Graptopetalum Amethystinum is an unusual flower and succulent plant species that look like moon rocks with a powdery coating.

 Light & Temperature

-Lavender Pebbles prefer the full sun, which enhances its strong, full growth.
+Lavender Pebbles (G. Amethystinum) prefer the full sun, which enhances their strong, full growth.

-Although this occurrence is rare, it’s best to move the plant in a spot with less light.
+Although this occurrence is rare, moving the plant to a spot with less light is best.

 Similar to Echeveria plants, these plants are known to be tender succulents.